-2.2.14 CLAUSE 43: NEW PART - "IMPORTATION AND EXPORTATION"
+2.2.13 Clause 43: New Part - "Importation and Exportation"

-Clause 43 of Bill C-56 creates a new part entitled "Importation and Exportation," by adding new sections 51.02 to 51.12 to the Trade-marks Act.
+Clause 43 of Bill C-8 creates a new part entitled "Importation and Exportation," by adding new sections 51.02 to 51.12 to the Trade-marks Act.

-New section 51.02 adds the definitions of "customs officer"; "Minister," meaning the Minister of Public Safety and Emergency Preparedness "; "relevant registered trade-mark"; and "working day," all of which apply to new sections 51.03 to 51.12.
-These new sections reproduce the spirit of new sections 44.01 to 44.12, which are added to the Copyright Act by clause 5 of Bill C-56, and applies them to the Trade-marks Act.
+New section 51.02 adds the definitions of "customs officer"; "Minister," meaning the Minister of Public Safety and Emergency Preparedness; "relevant registered trademark"; and "working day," all of which apply to new sections 51.03 to 51.12.
+These new sections reproduce the spirit of new sections 44.01 to 44.12, which are added to the Copyright Act by clause 5 of Bill C-8, and apply them to the Trade-marks Act.

-New subsection 51.03(1) provides that goods shall not be imported or exported if the goods or their labels or packaging bear - without the consent of the owner of a registered trademark for such goods - a trademark that is identical to, or that cannot be distinguished in its essential aspects from, the registered trademark.
+New subsection 51.03(1) provides that goods shall not be imported or exported if the goods or their labels or packaging bear - without the consent of the owner of a registered trade-mark for such goods - a trade-mark that is identical to, or that cannot be distinguished in its essential aspects from, the registered trade-mark.

-New subsection 51.03(2) provides that subsection (1) does not apply if
+New subsection 51.03(2) provides that subsection 51.03(1) does not apply if

-- the trademark was applied with the consent of the owner of the trademark in the country where it was applied; - the sale or distribution of the goods in question or, in the case of a trademark on the goods' labels or packaging, the sale or distribution of the goods in association with the labels or packaging, would not be contrary to the Trade-marks Act, - the goods are imported or exported by an individual who has them in his or her possession or baggage and the circumstances, including the number of goods, indicate that the goods are intended only for his or her personal use; or - the goods, while being shipped from one place outside Canada to another, are in customs transit control or customs transhipment control in Canada.
+- the trade-mark was applied with the consent of the owner of the trade-mark in the country where it was applied; - the sale or distribution of the goods in question or, in the case of a trade-mark on the goods' labels or packaging, the sale or distribution of the goods in association with the labels or packaging, would not be contrary to the Trade-marks Act; - the goods are imported or exported by an individual who has them in his or her possession or baggage and the circumstances, including the number of goods, indicate that the goods are intended only for his or her personal use; or - the goods, while being shipped from one place outside Canada to another, are in customs transit control or customs transhipment control in Canada.